 Acoelomates | Animals that lack a true body cavity (coelom). | Platyhelminthes |

 In certain species, the body is segmented both internally and externally, with at least some organs repeated serially.
-For instance, the body of an earthworm has a pattern known as metameric segmentation.
+For example, the body of an earthworm has a pattern known as metameric segmentation.

-On the dorsal side of the animal is a rod-shaped structure called a notochord.
+The notochord is a rod-like structure located on the dorsal (back) side of the animal's body.
 The notochord originates from the embryo's mesoderm and is mesodermally generated.
 In most animals, the notochord forms during embryonic development and vanishes later.
 Even in later phases in some species, it could still be rudimentary.
 Animals are classified as chordates if a notochord is present.
-Non-chordate refers to an animal lacking a notochord, such as echinoderms and Porifera.
+Non-Chordate refers to an animal lacking a notochord, such as echinoderms and Porifera.
 The notochord is a structure seen in hemichordates and chordates.

 Phylum | Common Name | Characteristics | Examples |